dyschordia/dyschordia.github.io/index.md

 # Home
 Hello!
 This is my area to write various content on a variety of topics.
-Some topics I may write on include: queer history, black history, magick, and the way all of these things impact and shape the world around us.
+Some topics I may write on include: queer history, black history, magick, and music.
+I'll write about the way all these different areas impact and effect life.
 I hope you enjoy.

 ## About Me